alphagov/govuk-design-system/src/community/upcoming-components-patterns/index.md

   ]
 }) }}

-When we start new work, we'll choose from this list of priorities first.
+When we start new work, we’ll choose from this list of priorities first.

 ## Other components and patterns